jtmuller5/dartantic_ai/PRD.md

 - Model discovery via `Provider.listModels()` to enumerate available models, the kinds of operations they support, and their stability status (stable vs preview/experimental).
+- **Platform-Agnostic Configuration**: A static `Agent.environment` map allows developers to provide configuration variables (like API keys) from any source, making it easy to manage secrets across all platforms, including web, where traditional environment variables are not available.
 - (Planned) Tool execution with validated inputs.
 - (Planned) Chains and sequential execution.
 - (Planned) JSON mode, functions mode, flexible decoding.